Parkerizing: Applying an anti-corrosion and lubricating phosphatized surface treatment

 It is a dull matte grey, as opposed to a shiny silver mirror finish, because the bead blasting has made the surface irregular on a microscopic scale.
 The tiny pits capture oil, and their dense spacing along with the oil's surface tension means that the entire surface should be protected by a very thin film of oil.

-At right is the basis of the parkerizing solution.
+At left is the basis of the parkerizing solution.

 It's a mixture of phosphoric acid (H3PO4) and nitric acid (HNO3), with manganese salts in solution.